Written by Lauriston Brewster|

 This one building is a City of Houston Protected Landmark, a Recorded Texas Historical Landmark, a Texas State Archaeological Landmark, and a landmark listed in the National Register of Historic Places.

-After serving as the city’s central library until the Jesse Jones building (across the street) opened their doors in 1976, the Julia Ideson Building now serves the public as a grand reception hall, an exhibition gallery, and a chill spot to look at state and local vintage documents.
+The building served as the city’s central library until the Jesse Jones building (across the street) opened their doors in 1976.
+The Julia Ideson Building now serves the public as a grand reception hall, an exhibition gallery, and a chill spot to look at state and local vintage documents.